Jacob deGrom gets present in Citi Field return: a 6-run lead before throwing his first pitch

 NEW YORK (AP) — Jacob deGrom received a gift in his Citi Field return: not just a video tribute but a six-run lead before he threw a pitch.

-A video montage of the slender star's highlights flashed across the ballpark video board Friday night as he started to throw long toss to Lynard Skynard’s “Simple Man,” his old warmup song.
+A montage of the slender star's highlights flashed across the ballpark video board Friday night as he started to throw long toss to Lynyrd Skynyrd's “Simple Man,” his old warmup song.
 He tipped his cap as “Welcome back Jacob” flashed in large letters.

 “I looked at it for a second, then I had to kind of look down, gather myself and continue playing catch to get ready for the game,” he said after pitching the soaring Texas Rangers over the skidding New York Mets 8-3.